GhadaJeddey/IoTBin-BinBot/README.md

 # Hardware used for this project
 - Esp32 SoC
 - 2 Ultrasonic Sensors
-- 1 servo motor
+- 1 Servo ;otor
-- cables
+- F/M and M/M Cables

 # Tools
 - The project was initially tested on wokwi online simulator